Polynomiality of surface braid and mapping class group representations: Short exact sequences

 \begin{rmk} For convenience, the diagrammatic arguments below illustrated in Figures~\ref{fig:cloud}--\ref{fig:cloud-splitting} are drawn only with the case $S = \Sigma_{g,1}$.
-Indeed, only the planar parts of these figures are important: to obtain the case $S = \N_{h,1}$, one simply has to modify the right-hand sides of Figures~\ref{fig:cloud}--\ref{fig:cloud-splitting} with non-orientable handles of the type of Figure~\ref{fig:model-nor-braids}, while we simply cut this right-hand side off to obtain the case $S = \bD$. \end{rmk}
+Indeed, only the planar parts of these figures are relevant to the arguments. \end{rmk}